Dana Trentini, Hypothyroid Mom

 Hashimoto’s disease is a leading cause of hypothyroidism in the world.
 With Hashimoto’s disease, our immune system creates thyroid antibodies to attack our own thyroid gland as if it is the enemy.
-Check out my post Hashimoto’s: Your Body Is Not Supposed To Destroy Itself Right?
 Once our immune system begins destroying our own thyroid gland, this attack can then spread to other parts of the body.
 Every part of the body becomes fair game for attack…why not the brain!

-During my graduate studies, I was team leader for a prestigious professor’s research team.
-As a team we spent months of research to prepare just one research paper.
+During my graduate studies, I was a team leader for a prestigious professor’s research team.
+As a team, we spent months of research to prepare just one research paper.
 I know very well the amount of time it took to create a published study.
-While one study alone is not enough to peak my interest, when I find multiple research papers all with a common finding my interest is caught.
+While one study alone is not enough to pique my interest when I find multiple research papers all with a common finding my interest is caught.
 For multiple research teams to find similar findings, the findings deserve serious attention.
 This is the case with hypothyroidism and mental disorders.

 Hashimoto’s disease often comes with ups and downs in TSH like a wild roller coaster ride, with people suffering swings between symptoms of hyperthyroidism (hyperactivity, irritability, inability to sleep) and hypothyroidism (fatigue, depression).
 These swings back and forth, don’t they sound very similar to the swings in Bipolar Disorder (manic depression)?
 Hmm…